Pond Slider (Trachemys scripta)

 The young turtles hatch in late August, but the young may overwinter inside the nests and emerge the following spring.
 They will be ready to reproduce at about three to eight years of age (Ernst, Lovich and Barbour, 1994).

 Red-eared sliders are omnivorous.
-The toung are mainly carnivorous and they become more herbivorous as they become older (Ernst, Lovich, andBarbour, 1994).
-Because they have a fixed tongue, they can not swallow on land.
-Obviously, their food must be obtained and eaten in the water.
-Sliders (especially younger ones) spend time chasing fishes, aquatic insects, tadpoles, frogs, crayfish, snails, etc. They also consume carrion and will browse on different forms of aquatic vegetation.
+The young are mainly carnivorous and they become more herbivorous as they become older (Ernst, Lovich, andBarbour, 1994).
+Because they have a fixed tongue, they cannot easily swallow food on land.
+Their food must be obtained and eaten in the water.
+Sliders (especially younger ones) spend time chasing fishes, aquatic insects, tadpoles, frogs, crayfish, snails, and other aquatic animals.
+They also consume carrion and will browse on different forms of aquatic vegetation.
 The taste for the herbivorous portion of their diet is acquired with age; the young are mostly carnivorous.